doot0/angular-interview-project/README.md

 **Do not fork this repository.** Instead, clone it and change the `git refs` to your own GitHub repo!

-The purpose of this take-home interview project is to assess how your frontend development skills in a more "real-world" context.
+The purpose of this take-home interview project is to assess your frontend development skills in a more real-world context.
 This will be a very challenging project, and there will be a strict deadline of **3 days**.

 ### Expectations